 Key actions

-• Aim to achieve and then maintain an employee engagement score of 75*.
+Aim to achieve and maintain an employee engagement score of 75 or higher.

 Community engagement